 - Did you resolve any particular issues?
 How soon?

-All of these are examples where you can specifically quantify an achievement and translate your work experience into a results-oriented approach.
+All of these are examples where you can quantify an achievement and translate your work experience into a results-oriented approach.
 In order to provide even more detail, consider also answering “How?” in regard to how you achieved the accomplishment.

-4. Resume achievement examples by industry
+Work accomplishment examples by industry

 Food Service Worker